flub78/multitenant/doc/database_relationships.md

 By default the ELoquent interface also supports hasOneorNone relation.
 (I cannot find that in the documentation...)
 By default the foreign key in the second table is *_id, user_id to reference user.id

 In Eloquent navigation is done through hasOne in one way and belongsTo in the other way.
+Interestingly if a model has a foreign key to another table, it belongs to the other model.
+Note that it is a convention that could have been reversed but reversing it wouldn't work with one to many relationship.

 Examples:
 * A vehicle has one registration document.